kaimast/yael/README.md

 * Networking abstraction for TCP and TLS

 ## Building
-This project depends on the google testing and logging frameworks, as well as libbotan for encryption (TLS).
+This project depends on the google testing (gtest)  and logging frameworks (glog), as well as libbotan for encryption (TLS).

 To compile the project you further need meson-build, ninja, and a recent (>= C++17) compiler.